microsoft/pxt/docs/writing-docs/snippets.md

-If any snippet on a page uses blocks that are not included in the default toolbox (that is, extension blocks) you will need declare the required packages.
-Simply provide a list of name using the ``package`` macro.
+If any snippet on a page uses blocks that are not included in the default toolbox (that is, extension blocks) you will need declare the required extensions (formerly known as _packages_).
+Provide a list of required extension names using the ``package`` macro.
+Note, the name **package** is still used even though these are now called **extensions**.

-The package listed last in the example below is hosted in a separate GitHub repository.
-You can find this in the ``Project Settings`` / ``pxt.json`` file, listed under ``dependencies``.
-Notice that it lists the exact version to use;
-this isn't required (that is, you can leave off the `#v0.6.12`), but it is highly recommended so that future changes to the extension don't break your tutorial.
+The package setting listed last in the example below uses a special format to reference its location in a separate GitHub repository.
+You can find this _package specification_ in the ``Project Settings`` / ``pxt.json`` file, listed under ``dependencies``.
+Notice that it lists the exact version to use; this isn't required (that is, you can leave off the `#v0.6.12`), but it is highly recommended you include this so that future changes to the extension won't break your tutorial.

     ```package
     devices